top of page

 University of Otago

-We’re excited to announce that this year’s Plenary Lecture will take place in the UNESCO award-winning heritage building – The Great Hall, Te Matatiki Toi Ora.
+We’re excited to announce that this year’s opening Plenary Lecture and welcome event will again take place in the UNESCO award-winning heritage building – The Great Hall, Te Matatiki Toi Ora.

 This breathtaking venue, rich in history and architectural beauty, will provide a truly inspiring setting for one of the conference’s most anticipated events.